HL7/phd/input/pagecontent/ProfileConsumers.md

 The `Observation.system` in the above cases is always

  - `Observation.dataAbsentReason.coding.system="http://terminology.hl7.org/CodeSystem/data-absent-reason"`

-IEEE 11073-20601 defines two other special values that are not translated to FHIR which are encoded as "error".
-To date, there has been no market PHD which reports the other two special values.

 An example of the valueQuantity in the Phd Numeric Observation Profile for a thermometer reporting a value in &deg;C is as follows:
 {% fragment Observation/temperature-observation JSON EXCEPT:valueQuantity %}